fleetingclarity/adr/readme.md

 - [ ] Update the status of an existing ADR
 - [ ] Configure custom directory where ADRs are maintained
 - [ ] Configure custom statuses for your ADRs
+- [ ] Customizable ADR format with Nygard by default
 - [ ] Store configuration per ADR repository (directory)
 - [ ] Lint ADRs